-We confirm that the above financial statements comply with the Implementing Procedures issued by the Sharjah Airport International Free Zone Authority pursuant to Law No. 2 of 1995, except for the matter stated in Note 23 to the financial statements with respect to maintaining minimum net assets as required by the said regulations.
+We confirm that the above financial statements comply with the applicable provisions of implementing Procedures issued by the Sharjah Airport International Free Zone Authority pursuant to Law No. 2 of 1996, except for the matter stated in orde 23 to the financial statements with respect to maintaining minimum net assets as required by the said regulations.
 We further confirm that we have obtained all the information and explanations necessary for our audit and proper books of account and other records have been maintained in accordance with the said regulation.